Snapchat/KeyDB-docs/docs/open-source-getting-started.md

 ### Installed Binaries

-One the binary packages are installed, so you can run an instance by calling the binary directly and passing parameters.
+Once the binary packages are installed, you can also run an instance by calling the binary directly and passing parameters.
 For example:
 ```
 $ keydb-server --port 6379 --requirepass mypassword --server-threads 7
 ```